vchain-us/ledger-compliance-go/README.md

 ### Traditional read and write

-immudb provides read and write operations that behave as a traditional key-value store i.e. no cryptographic verification is done.
+Ledger compliance provides read and write operations that behave as a traditional key-value store i.e. no cryptographic verification is done.
 This operations may be used when validations can be post-poned: